IN BRIEF: What we know about overnight Ukrainian drone attacks on Russian regions

 Scale of attacks

-- According to the Russian Defense Ministry, 28 unmanned aerial vehicles were shot down over the Belgorod Region, 11 over the Voronezh Region, six over the Rostov Region, two over the Bryansk Region, another two over the Kursk Region, one over the Lipetsk Region, one over the Tambov Region, another one over the Smolensk Region and one more over the Nizhny Novgorod Region.
+- According to the ministry, 17 drones were downed over the Belgorod Region, 12 over the Voronezh Region, three over the Nizhny Novgorod Region, another three over the Black Sea, two over the Tambov Region, two more over Crimea, and one over the Kursk Region.

 Consequences